 Niamh Owen-McLaughlin has a BA Geography degree from University College London (UCL).
-She has worked for the International Lead Association for six years and is currently a Communications Officer for the Consortium for Battery Innovation.
+She has worked for the industry for six years and is currently a Communications Officer for the Consortium for Battery Innovation.

 Anita Wright is Administrative Assistant and Librarian with the International Lead Association, Inc. and Consortium for Battery Innovation in North Carolina.
 Anita began working at the International Lead Zinc Research Organization (now ILA, Inc.) in November of 1994 as administrative assistant to the environment and health staff.
 From 2004 forward, her role expanded to include administrative assistant to the ALABC (now CBI) and librarian for both ILA and IZA.